 Q: What happens if I am currently under investigation?

 A: Where someone is "under investigation" they cannot participate in LDF.
-The term "under investigation" means suspicion of serious tax fraud and the person has been formally notified by HMRC that an investigation has commenced (this would be under HMRC's Civil Investigation of Fraud/ Code of Practice 9 procedure) or the person has been arrested for a criminal tax offence.
+The term "under investigation" means suspicion of serious tax fraud and the person has been formally notified by HMRC that an investigation has commenced (this would be under HMRC's Contractual Disclosure Facility / Code of Practice 9 procedure) or the person has been arrested for a criminal tax offence.

 Q: I have previously been investigated but did not disclose a Liechtenstein account or asset?